kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 An `EndpointSelector` with an empty selector is invalid.
 Empty `metav1.LabelSelector` normally means "match everything", but that is too easy to create accidentally for an API that directly publishes pod endpoints.
-Alpha validation rejects a selector with no `matchLabels` and no `matchExpressions`.
+Validation rejects a selector with no `matchLabels` and no `matchExpressions`.
 For `Service`, this KEP preserves existing behavior: a nil selector opts the `Service` out of derived `EndpointSelector` creation.

-Alpha uses a value `metav1.LabelSelector` (not a pointer) as the API shape even though `matchExpressions` are rejected initially.
-This keeps the API aligned with the future goal of set-based selection without changing the field type later.
-A value type produces a non-nullable field in OpenAPI, which makes the required-selector constraint clearer than a pointer would.
-This decision should be confirmed with SIG Network before moving to implementable, as a pointer or a narrower Alpha-only type would change validation behavior.
+`spec.selector` uses `metav1.LabelSelector` as a value type (not a pointer), which produces a non-nullable field in OpenAPI and makes the required-selector constraint clearer.
+Both `matchLabels` and `matchExpressions` are supported.
+The value-type decision should be confirmed with SIG Network before moving to implementable, as a pointer type would change validation behavior.

 `spec.selector` is mutable for manually created `EndpointSelector` objects.
 Changing it retargets the managed `EndpointSlices`, matching the mutability of `Service.spec.selector`.
-For Service-owned `EndpointSelector` objects, direct user edits to the selector are not supported; the `service-endpointselector-controller` restores the selector derived from the owning `Service`.
+For Service-owned `EndpointSelector` objects, direct user edits to the selector are reconciled back to the Service-derived value by the `service-endpointselector-controller`.

-Supporting `matchExpressions` for `EndpointSelector` does not require changing `Service.spec.selector`.
-Directly created `EndpointSelector` objects can allow `matchExpressions` in a later release once validation and scale testing are complete.
-How `Service` users opt into set-based selection is deferred.
-Options include allowing carefully scoped user ownership of selected fields on the Service-owned `EndpointSelector`, or adding a `Service.spec.selectorRef` that points at a pre-created `EndpointSelector`.
-This KEP does not add `selectorRef` in Alpha.

-**Open question — named port representation in `EndpointSelectorPort.Port`.**
-The `endpointslice-controller` currently resolves named `targetPort` values (for example, `"http"`) per-pod by reading the matching container port name from `pod.spec.containers[].ports`.
-This resolution happens inside the controller, which already watches pods.
-For the Service compatibility path, the `service-endpointselector-controller` creates `EndpointSelector` objects, and named-port resolution must happen somewhere.
-Two approaches are under
-consideration:

-- *Option A*: Keep `Port` as `int32` and resolve named ports inside the `service-endpointselector-controller` before writing the derived `EndpointSelector`.
-The `EndpointSelector` always carries resolved numeric ports.
-Users of direct `EndpointSelector` objects must supply numeric ports;
-  named-port resolution is not available without a `Service`.
+Set-based selection (`matchExpressions`) for `Service` users is a separate concern. `Service.spec.selector` remains `map[string]string`; how `Service` users opt into set-based selection (for example, via a future `Service.spec.selectorRef`) is deferred to a follow-on KEP and is not part of this proposal.

+`EndpointSelectorPort.port` is typed as `intstr.IntOrString`, mirroring
-- *Option B* (preferred): Change `Port` to `intstr.IntOrString`, mirroring `Service.spec.ports[].targetPort`.
-The `endpointslice-controller` resolves named port strings per-pod when generating `EndpointSlices`.
-Direct `EndpointSelector` objects can reference named ports just as `Service` can.

-Option B aligns the API more closely with `Service.spec.ports[].targetPort` semantics, is more useful for direct `EndpointSelector` consumers, and keeps named-port resolution where it belongs: in the controller that watches pods.
+`Service.spec.ports[].targetPort`.
+The `endpointslice-controller` resolves named port strings per-pod when generating `EndpointSlices` by matching against `pod.spec.containers[].ports[].name`.
+The `service-endpointselector-controller` copies `Service.spec.ports[].targetPort` verbatim without resolving it, keeping named-port resolution in the controller that already watches pods.
-Resolve before moving to implementable; changing this field type after Alpha would be a breaking API change.

 **Open question — ownerReferences with manual binding** When an `EndpointSelector` is created without a `ownerReferences[].controller` entry set to `true`, that indicates that the `EndpointSelector` is managed manually.
 However, when that `EndpointSelector` is referenced by a higher-level resource (for example, an `InferencePool` or a `Backend`), should there be an ownerRef pointing back to that resource for garbage collection?
 This would allow automatic cleanup of the `EndpointSelector` and its `EndpointSlices` when all owning resources are deleted, but it would require the controller that manages that higher level resource to set ownerRefs on the `EndpointSelector`.
 The alternative is to have no ownerRefs at all for manually managed `EndpointSelector` objects which could lead to the higher-level resources having invalid references to deleted `EndpointSelectors`.
 This may not be a problem in practice if the higher-level resources have robust status conditions.
 Finalizers on the `EndpointSelector` is also a potential option for controllers of higher-level resources.

 ### Controller-Managed Conventions